Hydrospheredata/mist/docs/mist-job.md

 }

 ```
-That logs will be agrreagated on mist-master and you can access them from console or via http-api
+These logs will be agrreagated on mist-master and you can access them from console or http-api